What is a “Comfort Home for the dying”?

 What if my loved one who is residing at Crossroads House lives beyond three months?

 In the 19-plus years that Crossroads House has served the dying in our community, we have had over 20 residents who had a remission of their disease, and were discharged from Crossroads House to an alternative placement: such as home, or they moved in with a family member, or to a Nursing home.
 It’s amazing to see, and such a blessing, that with proper symptom control management, socialization and tender loving care, people do go into remission and live longer than what was expected.
 The Assessment team at Crossroads House will work closely with the certified home health agency and family to determine the best alternative placement for the resident.
 We have had some of those residents come back to Crossroads House and die peacefully when that time was appropriate and a bed was available.

 How are you funded?

 Crossroads House is a tax-exempt, 501(C)3 not-for-profit organization, which offers its services at no cost to the resident.
 Crossroads House does not receive any medical insurance or governmental reimbursement.
 All financial support comes from memorials, donations, fund-raising events, grants and bequests.
 We also receive funding through the United Way and SEFA (State Employee Federated Appeal).
 Crossroads House is also proud to have earned the Platinum Seal of Transparency rating from Guidestar.org, the the world's largest source of information on nonprofit organizations.
 Visit our Guidestar page here

-Click on the Support Button to find out more ways you can help Crossroads House in their mission
+Click here to find out more ways you can help Crossroads House in their mission

 What volunteer opportunities are available?

 There are a variety of volunteer opportunities at Crossroads House: Direct resident care, (we provide free training) Fundraising events, Office work, Cleaning/Organizing, joining the Board, joining Special committees, Musical Talents.
 If you have been blessed with special gifts, give us a call to see how your gift can bless others.